 Want a solid amount of Switch storage while still remaining in the ‘impulse purchase’ price bracket?
-You’ll want to check out this 64GB beauty.
+You’ll want to check out this 64GB Nintendo Switch SD card.
 It’ll take a respectable amount of games before filling up, adding double the Switch’s onboard 32GB capacity for a total of triple what you get straight out of the box.
-That likely won’t last forever, without intermittent deleting install management, but at the same time, it won’t cost you must at all to get started and you'll still get all the current best Nintendo Switch games on there.
-Reckon you'll get between 7-15 games on this SD card, depending on what games they are.
+That likely won’t last forever, without intermittent deleting install management, but at the same time, it won’t cost you must at all to get started and you'll still get all the current best Nintendo Switch games (opens in new tab) on there.
+You'll get between 7-15 games on this SD card, depending on what games they are.
 The biggies take up 5GB-15GB, whereas some indies only take up 500MB or less.

 If you're ever thinking about being completely, utterly, and totally future-proofed in terms of your Switch's capacity then the Silicon Power 1TB Superior SD card is for you.
 Yes, the 1TB capacity will mean it is a larger investment by default to begin with but the sheer value here is ridiculous, and you'll literally never have to worry about storage space again.
 Pop this in and even the most storage conscious of future-proof worried among us will have their minds eased.

 The Superior 1TB SD card also comes with an adapter so you're good to go with any kind of mobile device or laptop should you need to shift gears, and there's a five-year warranty so you can have peace of mind.
 Simple, massive stuff.